MathWebSearch/mws-system/README.md

 ## Starting and Stopping

-**WARNING:** Do not attempt to run any of these commands without having gone through the configure script first.
+**WARNING:** Do not attempt to run any of these commands without having gone through the configure script and having bootstrapped (see below) first.

 After having configured appropriatly, you can start the setup as follows: